hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 My research aims to build a rigorous foundation for understanding how scientists, machines, and future quantum computers can learn and discover new phenomena governing our quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).

-I leverage concepts from quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new questions in the following directions:
+I leverage insights from quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new questions in the following directions:

 * When can quantum machines learn and predict better than classical machines?
 * How to accelerate/automate the development of quantum and physical sciences?